Webinar Recording Available: January 1-June 30, 2026

 This training is intended as an advanced training for physicians and clinical care providers who diagnose and/or treat patients with active tuberculosis.
 The training provides an overview of laboratory diagnostics, medical management, care of the pediatric patients, radiology, and management of drug-resistance and other advanced topics for the care of patients with tuberculosis.

-(Application is currently unavailable, thanks for your patience.)
+(Application is currently unavailable.)